JurePetric/Music-memory-game/README.md

 # Music-memory-game
 A children game with music puzzle.
-Point of a game is to listen whole song, which you have then put it together with pieces made with  different length of a song..
+Point of the game is to listen at first to the entire song and afterwards torebuild it with melody blocks from left to the right.

-Game is written in HTML and JavaScript.
-To use a game you have to download all folders and index.html file and put them to the same place.
+The game is written in HTML and JavaScript.
+In order to play the game you have to download all the folders and index.html file as well and put it together in a new folder.